- Sea Adventurer

 Mandatory Travel Insurance:

 Every effort will be made to ensure the program takes place, but due to weather conditions, flying in this region can be difficult and on rare occasions not possible.
 For this reason, we strongly recommend that all expedition travellers purchase a travel insurance policy including trip delay, cancellation and interruption insurance in case of weather.
-[For 2013 departure: In the unlikely event that the charter flight is unable to fly on day 2 due to weather delays, hotel accommodation in Punta Arenas will be provided.
-On day 3 should the charter flight not be able to take off by 1400hrs, the voyage will be officially cancelled.]
-[For 2015 departures: In the unlikely event that the charter flight is unable to fly on day 2 or day 3 due to weather delays, hotel accommodation in Punta Arenas will be provided.
+In the unlikely event that the charter flight is unable to fly on day 2 or day 3 due to weather delays, hotel accommodation in Punta Arenas will be provided.
 On day 4, should the charter flight not be able to take off by 1400hrs, the voyage will be officially cancelled.]
 Passengers will not be offered a refund by the shipping company in the event of trip cancellation, nor will they offer passengers compensation in the event of delay.
 The shipping company will make every effort to assist passengers with rebooking hotels or flights, but this will be at the cost of the passengers.
 Passengers on board the ship during a delay will remain on board with no additional cost until the time in which the charter flight is able to arrange transport.
 Passengers are advised to book changeable airlines tickets and have flexible travel arrangements upon disembarkation of the voyage in case delays arise.
 ExpeditionTrips will not be held responsible for any change/cancellations fees due to weather related delays or any other delays arising from force majeure.

 Any airfare except the charter flights mentioned as included; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore with the exception of breakfast at the host hotel before embarkation; alcoholic and non-alcoholic beverages; cancellation and medical travel insurance; excess baggage charges; laundry, and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; supplements for adventure options; fuel surcharge may apply.